Children's Book Author & Writing Instructor

 "An appealing biography for children intrigued by sea creatures, and an inspiring choice for future marine biologists."—Booklist

-"Griffith has applied years of editing experience to his debut picture book, selecting a career highpoint for his smoothly told narrative and offering more substance for slightly older readers in backmatter....
+"Griffith has applied years of editing experience to his debut picture book, selecting a career highpoint for his smoothly told narrative . . .
 An appealing introduction to a STEM trailblazer."—Kirkus

 *Hear Evan talk about Secrets of the Sea and all things writing on the Truer Words podcast.*

-Evan Griffith is the author of Secrets of the Sea: The Story of Jeanne Power, Revolutionary Marine Scientist (Clarion, 2021) and Manatee Summer, a middle-grade novel forthcoming from Quill Tree/Harper in 2022.
+Evan Griffith is the author of the middle-grade novel Manatee Summer (Quill Tree, 2022) and the picture book biography Secrets of the Sea: The Story of Jeanne Power, Revolutionary Marine Scientist (Clarion, 2021).
+His next novel is The Strange Wonder of Roots, forthcoming from Quill Tree in 2024.
 He studied creative writing at the University of North Carolina at Chapel Hill and received his MFA in Writing for Children and Young Adults at the Vermont College of Fine Arts.